tidypyverse/.github/profile/README.md

-**tidypyverse88 is a humble attempt to create an ecosystem of packages inspired by R's [tidyverse](https://www.tidyverse.org/) in python to make data analysis an enriching experience.
+**tidypyverse** is a humble attempt to create an ecosystem of packages inspired by R's [tidyverse](https://www.tidyverse.org/) in python to make data analysis an enriching experience.

 Projects
 --------